TwilioDevEd/sync-quickstart-react/README.md

 ## Running the Quickstart in Development Mode

-To run the quickstart in development node, you will need to run two commands, in two different command windows.
-Run them in this order:
+To run the quickstart in development node, run the following command:

-`node server.js`

 `npm start`

-Watch for any errors in the command line for either one of these applications when they start.
+Watch for any errors in the command line as they start.

 Your web browser will open up to (http://localhost:3000/) with the React app.